 You might see or hear one or more of these signs at the water heater.
 Homeowners should not hesitate to call professional plumbers who know how to repair water heaters in Saskatoon.
-Services like Perfection Plumbing & Drain Cleaning have the necessary equipment and experience to successfully conduct repairs on the water heater.
+Services like Perfection Plumbing & Drain Cleaning have the necessary equipment and experience to successfully conduct repairs on the water heater or get a new one installed.
 They can also detect any other problems the homeowner isn’t aware of.
 Water flooding can cause homeowners a lot of money, so ensuring the condition of the water heater and plumbing system will help avert any further damages from happening.

 (Source: Are you insured for water damage?, WKYC.com, May 14, 2014)